top of page

 The 2024 elections in Taiwan and in the US are going to be the most important elections of this decade.

 Finally, watch the price action of all major asset classes.
 By watching the tape we can often notice that something is brewing.
 For instance, a cross-asset contraction of volatility on higher timeframes is a warning sign that a disruptive event may occur.
 Contraction of volatility always precedes expansion in volatility in liquid markets.
+The current extreme contraction in volatility is worrisome.

 It is worth noting that a belligerent state can now profit from a significant, disruptive market event that it knows will happen.
 It means that China can finance in part the war it intends to wage by positioning itself in the financial markets before it triggers the event.
 That is something that could not be done decades ago.
 But with the opacity of multi-jurisdiction corporate structures, the ease of global financial transactions and the liquidity of international financial markets, it can be done today.